Albee24/PrivacyPolicies/APhotoADay privacy_policy.md

 ## Privacy Policy

-ACC Apps built the A Photo A Day app as a Free app.
+ACC Apps built the A Photo A Day app as an Ad Supported app.
 This SERVICE is provided by ACC Apps at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.